bestia-dev/bestia_dev_text_to_speech/README.md

 ## https client

-Among crates curl-rust, hyper, reqwest, Isahc, Surf and ureq, I choose ureq.
+Among different crates for https client: curl-rust, hyper, reqwest, Isahc, Surf and ureq,
+I choose ureq.
 It is minimal.

+## Build with cargo auto

+All needed automation tasks to build and manage the project are centralized in the directory `automation_tasks_rs`.
+This is a simple Rust project and it is easy to modify the tasks in your preferred language.
+The classic tasks are build, release, doc and commit_and_push.
+But you can add any task you need to repeat and is important for the managing of the project.
+Use `cargo auto` to list the possible tasks.
+The command has bash-completion for easy writing command with just few keys.

+## The result is mp3 file

+In VSCode right click on the file `speech.mp3` and choose `Download` to transfer the file over SSH to the local system.

 ## cargo crev reviews and advisory